Better Balance for Nordic Skiers

 I’ve written about how I gradually and inexplicably lost my balance.
 It took a few years to unravel this mystery, but I think the process unfolded like this:

-- As my right foot and knee collapsed inward, I unconsciously shifted my weight to the outside edge of my foot, temporarily relieving pressure on those joints.
+- As my right foot and knee collapsed inward, I unconsciously shifted my weight to the outside edge of my right foot, temporarily relieving the inward pressure on those joints.
 This happened on the left side as well, but to a lesser extent.

 - I continued to have “good” balance.
 If you saw me skiing you would have thought I looked comfortable and skied well.